Wologman/Python_Notes/Tricky Python Structures.md

 ```

 #### Monitor state using a class as a decorator
 Since we are trying to monitor a state, the OOP way to do this is to use a class.
-Classes can be decorators too, but they need to be made callable using the `.__call__()` constructor, which takes the place of the previously used function.
+Classes can be decorators too, but they need to be made callable using the `.__call__()` constructor, which takes the place of the previously used wrapper function.
 We also need an `__init__()`  constructor, to initialise the instance and the states to be monitored.

 Here is the previous example rewritten as a class: